oktadev/okta-blog/_source/_posts/2021-06-01-spring-webclient.md

 ## Spring WebClient Testing with MockWebServer

-To test code that uses the WebClient, Spring Framework documentation recommends [OkHttp MockWebServer](https://GitHub.com/square/okhttp#mockwebserver), in the WebClient chapter.
-This recommendation should also be included in the Integration Testing chapter, as only clients that use RestTemplate internally are mentioned.
+For testing code that uses the WebClient, Spring Framework documentation recommends [OkHttp MockWebServer](https://GitHub.com/square/okhttp#mockwebserver), in the WebClient chapter.
+This recommendation should also be included in the Integration Testing chapter, as only clients that use RestTemplate internally are mentioned in that chapter.
+Different aspects of Spring `WebClient` and `WebTestClient` are covered across the three references Spring Framework, Spring Boot and Spring Security and navigating through documentation is not an easy task.

 For this example, the `MockWebServer` will mock the GitHub REST Api.
 With this library and the help of Spring Security Test, hitting to production can be avoided, and the third-party authorization can be mock.